layilin/SP23-33852/_texts/full-text.md

 - Beyond what bloom'd on blest Phaeacia's isle,[^f151n2]
 - Or eastern climes admir'd in days of yore: [490]
 - How Europe's foodful, culinary plants;
-- How gay Pomona's[^f151n3] ruby-tinctured births;
+- How gay Pomona's ruby-tinctured births;
-- And gawdy Flora's[^f151n4] various-vested train;
+- And gawdy Flora's[^f151n3] various-vested train;
 - Might be instructed to unlearn their clime,
 - And by due discipline adopt the sun.
 [495]
 - The muse might tell what culture will entice
 - The ripened melon, to perfume each month;
-- And with the anana[^f151n5] load the fragrant board.
+- And with the anana[^f151n4] load the fragrant board.
 - The muse might tell, what trees will best exclude
-- ("Insuperable height of airiest shade")[^f151n6] [500]
+- ("Insuperable height of airiest shade")[^f151n5] [500]
-- With their vast umbrage[^f151n7] the noon's fervent ray.
+- With their vast umbrage[^f151n6] the noon's fervent ray.
-- Thee, verdant mammey,[^f151n8] first, her song should praise:
+- Thee, verdant mammey,[^f151n7] first, her song should praise:

 > VER.
 502. *mammey*\] This is a lofty, shady, and beautiful tree.
 Its fruit is as large as the largest melon, and of an exquisite smell, greatly superior to it in point of taste.
-Within the fruit are contained one or two large stones, which when distilled, give to spirits a ratafia flavour,[^f151n9] and therefore the French call them *Les apricots de St. Domingue*:[^f151n10] accordingly, the *l'eau des noiaux*, one of the best West-Indian cordials, is made from them.[^f151n11] The fruit, eaten raw, is of an aperient[^f151n12] quality; and made into sweet-meats,[^f151n13]
+Within the fruit are contained one or two large stones, which when distilled, give to spirits a ratafia flavour,[^f151n8] and therefore the French call them *Les apricots de St. Domingue*:[^f151n9] accordingly, the *l'eau des noiaux*, one of the best West-Indian cordials, is made from them.[^f151n10] The fruit, eaten raw, is of an aperient[^f151n11] quality; and made into sweet-meats,

 [^f151n1]: Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
 Amerindians generally practiced conuco or mound cultivation, in which various plants were intercropped or cultivated together in ecologically sustainable fashion.

 [^f151n2]: Phaeacia refers to Scheria, the island that Odysseus arrives at after his shipwreck; home of the Phaeacians.
 Whether Scheria corresponds to a real place is unclear, however.

-[^f151n3]: Pomona was the Roman goddess of fruit.

-[^f151n4]: Flora was the Roman goddess of springtime.
+[^f151n3]: Flora was the Roman goddess of springtime.

-[^f151n5]: The pineapple (*Ananas comosus*) originated in Central or South America.
-It was brought by Amerindians to the Caribbean (Higman 188).
+[^f151n4]: Pineapple.

-[^f151n6]: Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.
+[^f151n5]: Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.

-[^f151n7]: Shade.
+[^f151n6]: Shade.

-[^f151n8]: The mammee apple (*Mammea americana*) is a large fruit native to the Caribbean and northern South America.
+[^f151n7]: The mammee apple (*Mammea americana*) is a large fruit native to the Caribbean and northern South America.

-[^f151n9]: An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.
+[^f151n8]: An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.

-[^f151n10]: The apricots of St. Domingue.
+[^f151n9]: The apricots of St. Domingue.
 St. Domingue was a French colony, renamed Haiti after a revolution led by enslaved and free people of African descent succeeded in overthrowing colonial rule in 1804.

-[^f151n11]: L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
+[^f151n10]: L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
 Noyaux is the French term for the kernels of stone fruits.

-[^f151n12]: Laxative.
+[^f151n11]: Laxative.

-[^f151n13]: Preserved or candied fruits.

 ---